cx-luo/go-chem/CONTRIBUTING.md

 ## English

-Thank you for your interest in contributing to go-chem!
+Thank you for your interest in contributing to go-indigo!
 This document provides guidelines for contributing to the project.

 ### How to Contribute